ITALY – PIEDMONT & Seborga – The Trip

 Palazzina di caccia of Stupinigi.

 Stupinigi Natural Park.
-The hunting park that belonged to a branch of the House of Savoia was given to Emmanuel Philibert, Duke of Savoy in 1563, when he moved the capital of the duke from Chambéry to Turin.
+The hunting park that belonged to a branch of the House of Savoia was given to Emmanuel Philibert, Duke of Savoy in 1563 when he moved the capital of the duke from Chambéry to Turin.
 The garden of the hunting lodge and the surrounding hunting estate are clearly distinguished in Stupinigi: the complex, in fact, is part of a large geometric garden, characterized by a continuous succession of flowerbeds, parterres and avenues.
 This park, bordered by a wall and intersected by long avenues, was designed by the French gardener Michael Benard in 1740.
-The hunting park, or estate, was instead constituted by the vast area of almost 1,700 hectares that extended outside the fenced park and which had been expropriated by the Duke Emanuele Filiberto di Savoia in 1563 from the Pallavicini.
+The hunting park, or estate, was instead constituted by the vast area of almost 1,700 hectares that extended outside the fenced park and which had been expropriated by Duke Emanuele Filiberto di Savoia in 1563 from the Pallavicini.
 This area included land and woods included today in the municipalities of Nichelino, Orbassano and Candiolo.

-Since 1992, woods and agricultural land surrounding Stupinigi have been preserved as the Parco naturale di Stupinigi.
+Since 1992, woods and agricultural land surrounding Stupinigi have been preserved as the Parco Naturale di Stupinigi.
 Included in the communal territories of Nichelino, Candiolo and Orbassano, it has an area of 17.32 km2 (6.7 sq mi) that includes a part of the region’s original lowland forest, where visitors can admire some rare plant species no longer widely found elsewhere.
 Wildlife includes beech martens, weasels, foxes, hazel dormice, European hares, white storks, tree squirrels and others.

 ASTI